 The programs are planned with a combination of factors, we ensure that your child’s development and progress is monitored through weekly child observations.
 We complete Developmental Checklists every 6 months.
 We combine this information with your child’s personal interests to deliver a program that is rich, educational and fun.

 If you can assist us with the program in any way that would be appreciated.
-If you feel you would like to make comments about any aspect of the program please discuss this with a staff member.
+If you feel you would like to make comments about any aspect of the program please discuss this with a educator.

 Parent Interviews are conducted and offered to parents half yearly.
-If you have a concern regarding your child’s development or individual needs please discuss these with a staff member.
+If you have a concern regarding your child’s development or individual needs please discuss these with an educator.

 The centre also supports children with additional needs or special requirements.
-The centre supports integration and liaises with other support agencies to provide you with the care your child and family needs.
-We have included a sample copy of a Preschool & Vacation Care program.
+The centre supports integration and liaises with other support agencies to provide you with the care your child and family need.

-The centre also has a philosophy statement located near the programming boards should you wish to read this.
+The centre also has a philosophy statement located near the programming board should you wish to read this.

-Country Cubs preschool aim to employ educated staff with a range of formal education and life experiences, backgrounds and gender who can make a valued contributions to the service.
+Country Cubs Preschool & OSHC aim to employ educated staff with a range of formal education and life experiences, backgrounds and gender who can make a valued contributions to the service.

-All staff will contribute to and be involved with the centre’s educational programs, through documenting observations and basing those on further enhances towards a Child’s development.
+All educators will contribute to and be involved with the centre’s educational programs.

-Our staff are trained to ensure they provide an environment for children where they can learn and feel respected and cared for.
-Country Cubs Preschool encourages staff to work towards an environment which is based around mutual respect, support and professionalism.
+Our educators are trained to ensure they provide an environment for children where they can learn and feel respected and cared for.
+Country Cubs Preschool & OSHC encourages educators to work towards an environment which is based around mutual respect, support and professionalism.

-Country Cubs understands the importance of and encourages staff to attend training seminars to broaden their knowledge.
-Professional development is an important aspect for staff in enhancing their commitment to quality practices.
+Country Cubs understands the importance of and encourages educators to attend training seminars to broaden their knowledge.
+Professional development is an important aspect for educators in enhancing their commitment to quality practices.

-The service maintains Behaviour Management policies and staff are encouraged to model positive language and behaviour.
+The service maintains Behaviour Management policies and educators are encouraged to model positive language and behaviour.

-We aim to create a comfortable environment where staff feel inspired to accept their role as early childhood educators.
+We aim to create a comfortable environment where educators feel inspired to enjoy their role as early childhood educators.

 1. A drink bottle clearly labelled.
-We provide juice and water.
+We provide water.

 2. Lunchbox with morning tea and lunch.
 (Afternoon tea is provided)